 Our rooms at Thirning Villa will be open on the second and last Saturday of each month between 11:00am and 4:00pm.
 Our rooms are small and we will ensure adequate distancing is observed.
-Our rooms may be closed if the situation changes.

 From our Collection

 The Society holds some precious memorabilia of Quong Tart.

 The Inner West Council has just published an on-line publication.

 This e-book can be downloaded and is an excellent resource.
 Australia’s manufacturing history in the Twentieth Century is explored through the development of Carrington Road, Marrickville.
 This book focusses on the development of manufacturing on Carrington Road, its significance in the local area and links to State and National development including how people and events shaped a manufacturing legacy.

 The History of Ashfield Pool 1963 to 2018

 Written by Ann O’Connell, Mark Sabolch and Lois Gray, edited by David Rollinson and Ann O’Connell.
 The book was launched by the Society to coincide with the opening of the new Aquatic Centre.

 This journal, commemorating those from Ashfield and district who served